 244 Greene Street • New York, NY 10003-4573 • 212-998-8800

 Chair of the Department

 Director of Undergraduate Studies

 Associate Professor Watson

-The department offers courses in a variety of historical periods from the Middle Ages through modernism and the contemporary era, as well as in a variety of topics and areas (such as literary history, critical theory, dramatic literature, theatre history, and literary culture).
-It also provides opportunities for specialized research through seminars, independent study, and an honors program that culminates in the writing of a scholarly thesis during the senior year under the supervision of a faculty member.
-In the major's new creative writing track, select seniors can also produce a special creative project in poetry, prose, or a hybrid genre.
+The department offers two tracks in the major: the literature track and the creative writing track.
+Students take courses in a variety of historical periods as well as in a variety of topics and areas (such as literary history, critical theory, and literary culture).
+The major also provides opportunities for specialized research through seminars, independent study, and an honors program that culminates in the writing of a scholarly thesis during the senior year.
+In the major's creative writing track, seniors can produce a special creative project in poetry, prose, or a hybrid genre.

 The department's Contemporary Literature Series brings noted authors to campus and into the classroom and includes an undergraduate CLS Fellows program that provides students with training in literary arts management.
-The department also offers its majors and minors a credit-bearing Internship Seminar for internships at magazines, publishers, literary agencies, and other organizations.
+The department also offers its majors and minors a credit-bearing internship seminar for placements at magazines, publishers, literary agencies, and other organizations.